mongodb/motor/doc/tutorial.rst

 ------------------
 A single instance of MongoDB can support multiple independent `databases <http://www.mongodb.org/display/DOCS/Databases>`_.
-From an open connection, you can get a reference to a particular database with dot-notation or bracket-notation:
+From an open client, you can get a reference to a particular database with dot-notation or bracket-notation:

 .. doctest:: before-inserting-2000-docs

-  >>> db = connection.test_database
+  >>> db = client.test_database
-  >>> db = connection['test_database']
+  >>> db = client['test_database']

 Creating a reference to a database does no I/O and does not require a callback.

 Tornado Application Startup Sequence
 ------------------------------------
-Now that we can open a connection and get a database, we're ready to start a Tornado application that uses Motor.
+Now that we can create a client and get a database, we're ready to start a Tornado application that uses Motor.

 :meth:`~motor.MotorClient.open_sync` is a blocking operation so it should